-For assistance with the requirements of this solicitation, contact Jeff Slowikowski, Associate Administrator, at 202-616-3646, or Jeff.Slowikowski@usdoj.gov.
+For assistance with the requirements of this solicitation, call the Child Protection Division at (202) 616-3637.

-This application must be submitted through OJP's Grants Management System (GMS).
-The funding opportunity number is OJJDP-2007-1484.
+Applicants must submit their applications through OJP's Grants Management System (GMS).
+The funding opportunity number is OJJDP-2007-1580.
 For technical assistance with submitting the application, call the Grants Management System Support Hotline at 1-888-549-9901.